 3. Antonio Rudiger

 After a rocky start, Rudiger eventually became one of Chelsea’s most important players and his departure to Real Madrid this summer was mourned by everybody at Stamford Bridge.

 2. Marcos Alonso

-Alonso was brought to London on transfer deadline day for £23million and it has been money well spent ever since.
+Alonso was brought to London on transfer deadline day for £23million and it ended up as money extremely well spent.

-With a penchant for free-kicks and a reliableness that has seen him picked by four Chelsea managers, Alonso has made 177 appearances and has lifted five pieces of silverware for the club.
+With a penchant for free-kicks and reliability that has seen him picked by four Chelsea managers, Alonso made 212 appearances and lifted five pieces of silverware for the club.